flatironinstitute/sciware/36_ReproduciblePaper/main.md

 ## Tests and Continuous Integration

-- Research code is not expected to be as generalizable as software code. <!-- .element: class="fragment" -->
+- Research code is not expected to be as generalizable as a full software library. <!-- .element: class="fragment" -->
 - But CI can still be useful to check some of what we've talked about. <!-- .element: class="fragment" -->
 - E.g., can I install my software, import it, and initialize my model. <!-- .element: class="fragment" -->
+- Does my install work on multiple OSs? <!-- .element: class="fragment" -->
 - Allows you to determine if dependencies change in breaking way. <!-- .element: class="fragment" -->
-- Does my install work on multiple OSs? <!-- .element: class="fragment" -->
 - Does add some maintenance load, but may save you time in long run. <!-- .element: class="fragment" -->

 #note: And now to talk about something that initially sounds like it's too complex: tests and CI.
 Since you're writing research code, you don't need to fully test your code in the way you would if you were writing a research package. however, Github actions is available for free on any public repo and is quite easy to set up.